-Disk Group

-secondary site for temporary storage: DR_APP_INSTALLDG Volume Displays the list of volumes required at the secondary site.
+Disk Group Displays the name of the single disk group required on the secondary site for temporary storage: DR_APP_INSTALLDG Volume Displays the list of volumes required at the secondary site.
 Size Displays the size of the volumes required on the secondary site.
 Mount Displays the mounts required at the secondary site.
+Recommended Action Indicates the action that the wizard will take at the secondary site.